Contact Lens Calculator Logo - CLCalc Splash Screen

 Use this as a reference to understand the calculation steps.

-• "Target Sphere" in Lens Results:
+• "Final Rx" in Lens Results:

 • Correction Type / Dominant Eye Options: